draeger-lab/refinegems/docs/source/modules-desc/gapfill.rst

 locus tags (format :code:`<kegg-organism-id>:<locus-tag>`).
 The IDs for the missing genes are then used to retrieve the corresponding KEGG entry to extract information about related enzymes and reactions (via EC number and KEGG reaction ID).
-If a KEGG reaction ID is found, it can be directly used as a missing reactions, if an EC number s found, if is queries to KEGG to retrieve the reaction information corresponding to this number.
+If a KEGG reaction ID is found, it can be directly used as a missing reaction.
+If an EC number is found, it is used as query in KEGG to retrieve the reaction information corresponding to this EC number.

-Gap filling with BioCyc
+Gap-filling with BioCyc
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 | **Requirement:** BioCyc entry for the organism, access to BioCyc smart tables
 | **Class:** :py:class:`~refinegems.classes.gapfill.BioCycGapFiller`
 | **Runtime estimation:** *to be determined*

-@TODO this fine?

 If an organism has an entry for its metabolism in BioCyc, one can download two smart tables containing the available information about the genes (at least the columns ``Accession-2`` and ``Reactions of gene``) and the reactions (at least the columns ``Reaction | Object ID | EC-Number | Spontanous?``).

-These two tables, together with the GFF file are the required input for this gap filling algorithmn.
+These two tables, together with the GFF file are the required input for this gap-filling algorithmn.
 The missing genes are identfied by comparing the gene table ``Accession-2`` column to the model.
 Subsequently, the missing genes are mapped back to the reactions to identify missing reactions.
 The reactions are further mapped to MetaNetX and BiGG to obtain more reaction equations and information, since especially the metabolites are easier to construct using the other databases.

-@TODO Improve description on how to get the tables!!!
+@DISCUSSION Can we leave it like that or is still something missing?
 Data acquisition from BioCyc
 """"""""""""""""""""""""""""

 1. If you have no BioCyc account you will need to create one.
-See `BioCyc /> Create Free Account <https://biocyc.org/new-account.shtml>` to create an account.
+See `BioCyc Create Free Account <https://biocyc.org/new-account.shtml>`__ to create an account.
 2. Then you need to search for the strain of your organism.
 3. Within the database of your organism you need to click on `Tools` in the menu bar and select `Special SmartTables` under `SmartTables`.
    There you need to make an adjustable copy of each of the tables "All genes of <organism>" and "All reactions of <organism>".